 We end up opting for an Italian classic, tiramisu for dessert and it is an extremely dense dessert served in an ever-so-trendy mason jar that lacks any coffee flavour or resemblance to the Italian dessert.

-But dinner ends on a high note as I delight in a Mascarpone Cheesecake that is conversely much lighter and fluffier than the tiramisu; topped with a kumquat and drizzled in caramel sauce.
+But dinner ends on a high note as I delight in a Mascarpone Cheesecake that is conversely much lighter and fluffier than the tiramisu; topped with a gooseberry and drizzled in caramel sauce.